intrig/ict/bitstring.md

 **Constraints and Marks**

-Instead of using the ibitstream `constrain()` and `unconstrain()`, or `mark()` and `unmark()`, a single `constraint` or `bitmarker` object initialized with the `ibitstream` can be created that uses RAII.

 A constraint is use to temporarily restrict the length of the bitstring.
-A mark is used to mark the current idnex in the bitstring.
+A mark is used to mark the current index in the bitstring.
 Calling `last_mark()` will return the index of the last mark set.

+Instead of using the ibitstream `constrain()` and `unconstrain()`, or `mark()` and `unmark()`, a single `constraint` or `bitmarker` object initialized with the `ibitstream` can be created that uses RAII.

 ```c++
 struct constraint {